Updated 12/04/2023 This post does not contain any affiliate links.

 Managing Medication and Equipment While Traveling With Health Conditions

+Direct Home Medical carries batteries and AC/DC electric cords for all brands of CPAP/BiPAP machines.
+I have ordered supplies from them, and they are very quick and accurate with delivery.
 When traveling out of the country, make sure you have the proper electric cord.
-Direct Home Medical carries batteries and AC/DC electric cords for all brands of CPAP/BiPAP machines.
-I have ordered supplies from them and they are very quick and accurate with delivery.

-If you will be staying in a hotel, or someone’s home locate an outlet close to your bed.
+If you will stay in a hotel, or someone’s home, locate an outlet close to your bed.
 If you are using your humidifier, remember to place the machine below your head.
 Bring distilled water for your humidifier.